 Your behavior might change, as well.
 You may cry much more often than usual, lose interest in doing things you once found enjoyable.
 You may be restless or throw yourself into your work.
 You may have trouble sleeping.

-There's no specific timetable for grief.
+There's no specific timetable for feeling more like yourself after experiencing the emotions related to grief.
 Some people feel better within several months, while others take up to several years to move on.
 However long it takes you is okay.
-Rushing yourself is counterproductive.
+Rushing yourself is counterproductive and is unlikely to be helpful.
 If you can be patient with the grieving process, you'll get through it much more easily.

 How to Deal With The Pain Of Loss

 Even though you know where the pain is coming from, you still need to deal with it in a way that allows you to keep moving on with life.
+You may still have family obligations to consider and tasks that have to get done daily.
 The following are some ways to ease your burden of loss.

 Accept Your Feelings

 By letting yourself experience the feelings that accompany the loss, you can accept them as they come.
 Otherwise, the feelings you bury or deny may come up later or change you in unconscious ways.
 So, don't judge your feelings as good or bad.
 Know that they have a purpose, and they will diminish over time.

 Use Relaxation Techniques

 By learning relaxation techniques, you can feel calmer and able to deal with your current situation better.
 Sometimes, when we experience difficult situations, our parasympathetic nervous system tries to relax us after the release of the stress hormone cortisol.
 However, grief or severe distress can greatly affect your PSNS, making it difficult to relax.
 That's where these relaxation techniques come in: